Enforcing Reciprocity in Operator Learning for Seismic Wave Propagation: Experiments

 \section{Experiments}

-In this section, we compare the RENO with a baseline model that is not explicitly informed of reciprocity during training; rather this baseline model learns reciprocity implicitly by learning to solve the PDE.
+In this section, we compare the RENO with a conventional model that is not explicitly informed of reciprocity during training; rather this conventional model learns reciprocity implicitly by learning to solve the PDE.
 We remove the source-receiver symmetry in the model architecture and make the source location as an input feature along with velocity and frequency information \citep{zou2024deep,zou2025ambient}.
 We query the waveform solutions at every grid point on the free surface for both models.
 We use synthetic data generated with a staggered grid finite difference solver \citep{richardson_alan_2025} to train the neural operators.
-The solver solves the isotropic elastic wave equation in the particle velocity-stress formulation.
-The elastic medium is parameterized by $V_P$, $V_S$, and density, of which $V_S$ is generated from Matérn random fields sampled around a 1D model, and $V_P$ and density are derived from it using empirical relations \citep{brocher2005empirical}.
+The solver applies to the isotropic elastic wave equation in the particle velocity-stress formulation.
+The elastic medium is parameterized by $V_P$, $V_S$, and density, of which $V_S$ models are generated from two-dimensional Matérn random fields superimposed on a one-dimensional background model, and the corresponding $V_P$ and density models are derived from $V_S$ using empirical relations \citep{brocher2005empirical}.
 Each simulation has a single source, the location of which is uniformly sampled from the free surface.
 The source is a vertical force and the source time function is a Ricker wavelet with a central frequency of $0.3$ Hz.
-The simulated wavefield lasts $50$ s using a time step of $0.001$ s, which is Fourier-transformed and filtered to $[0.1,0.5]$ Hz for use with the Helmholtz neural operator.
+The source time function is fixed and is not treated as an input variable to the neural operator in this study.
+In practice, one would likely preprocess the data with filtering and deconvolution to make the sources approximately equal.
+The simulated wavefield lasts $50$ s using a time step of $0.001$ s, which is Fourier-transformed and filtered to $[0.1,0.5]$ Hz to obtain frequency-domain solutions for training the Helmholtz neural operator.
+This computational overhead can be avoided if a Helmholtz solver is used \citep{chen2013optimal,huang2021finite}.
 The computational domain is $85$ km (horizontal) $\times$ $20$ km (vertical) with $125$ m spacing.
 For training, the medium parameters are downsampled by a factor of $2$ for computational efficiency, resulting in a $339 \times 81$ grid.
 The neural operator is trained to solve for the vertical particle velocity field, for which the reciprocity relation holds under vertical forces.